 Jennie Grimes returned home, clear across the country, and registered MET UP.
 There was a basic site, a placeholder, promising something to come.
 But treatment sapped her energy, and Susanne Kraus-Dahlgren offered to take the flag up the hill.
 Networking began to happen, and people were reached.
 Beth Caldwell, the organizer of the first die-in, was brought on board, along with Susan Rahn.
 More people spoke up, ideas were exchanged, and hearts caught fire.
 Melissa McAllister joined the graphics team, and Kate Crawford offered additional help in the realm of website creation and organizational experience.

-The number of 108 was updated from current statistics to 110 and then changed to 1,430 to reflect the deaths on a global scale, expanding beyond the borders of the United States.
+The number of 108 was updated from current statistics to 116 and then changed to 1,718 to reflect the deaths on a global scale, expanding beyond the borders of the United States.
+These numbers are as of 2018.

 Just a few sparks, heat and light.
 But every firestorm begins with exactly that.